cpch/Personalusermanual/README.md

 Afternoon and evening

-Can be contact any time
+Can be contact any time via email

 Schedule meeting 1 week before due to time difference